-3.1 The request for authorization referred to in 1.2 above shall be made to the appropriate authorities of the State(s) in which the RPA will operate not less than seven days before the date of the intended flight unless otherwise specified by the State.
+- 3.1 The request for authorization referred to in 1.2 above shall be made to the appropriate authorities of the State(s) in which the RPA will operate not less than seven days before the date of the intended flight unless otherwise specified by the State. - 3.2 As of 26 November 2026, the request for authorization shall include the following: - a) name and contact information of the operator; - b) RPA characteristics (type of aircraft, maximum certificated take-off mass, number of engines, wing span); - c) copy of certificate of registration; - d) aircraft identification to be used in radiotelephony, if applicable; - e) copy of the certificate of airworthiness; - f) copy of the RPAS operator certificate; - g) copy of the remote pilot(s) licence;

-- 3.2 Unless otherwise specified by the State(s), the request for authorization shall include the following: - a) name and contact information of the operator; - b) RPA characteristics (type of aircraft, maximum certificated take-off mass, number of engines, wing span); - c) copy of certificate of registration; - d) aircraft identification to be used in radiotelephony, if applicable; - e) copy of the certificate of airworthiness; - f) copy of the RPAS operator certificate; - g) copy of the remote pilot(s) licence; - h) copy of the aircraft radio station licence, if applicable; - i) description of the intended operation (to include type of operation or purpose), flight rules, visual line-ofsight (VLOS) operation if applicable, date of intended flight(s), point of departure, destination, cruising speed(s), cruising level(s), route to be followed, duration/frequency of flight; - $j) \quad \ take-off \ and \ landing \ requirements;$ - $k) \quad \text{RPA performance characteristics, including:} \\$ - operating speeds; - 2) typical and maximum climb rates; - 3) typical and maximum descent rates; - 4) typical and maximum turn rates; - 5) other relevant performance data (e.g. limitations regarding wind, icing, precipitation); and - 6) maximum aircraft endurance; - 1) communications, navigation and surveillance capabilities: - 1) aeronautical safety communications frequencies and equipment, including: - i) ATC communications, including any alternate means of communication; - ii) command and control links (C2) including performance parameters and designated operational coverage area; - iii) communications between remote pilot and RPA observer, if applicable; - 2) navigation equipment; and - 3) surveillance equipment (e.g. SSR transponder, ADS-B out); - m) detect and avoid capabilities; - n) emergency procedures, including: - 1) communications failure with ATC; - 2) C2 failure; and - 3) remote pilot/RPA observer communications failure, if applicable; - o) number and location of remote pilot stations as well as handover procedures between remote pilot stations, if applicable; - p) document attesting noise certification that is consistent with the provisions of Annex 16, Volume 1, if applicable; - q) confirmation of compliance with national security standards in a manner that is consistent with the provisions of Annex 17, to include security measures relevant to the RPAS operation, as appropriate; - r) payload information/description; and - s) proof of adequate insurance/liability coverage.

-3.3 When certificates or other documents identified in 3.2 above are issued in a language other than English, an English, an English and English.

-3.4 After authorization has been obtained from the appropriate State(s), air traffic services notification and coordination shall be completed in accordance with the requirements of the State(s).

-Note. - A request for authorization does not satisfy the requirement to file a flight plan with the air traffic services units.

-3.5 Changes to the authorization shall be submitted for consideration to the appropriate State(s).
-If the changes are approved, all affected authorities shall be notified by the operator.

-3.6 In the event of a flight cancellation, the operator or remote pilot shall notify all appropriate authorities as soon as possible.
+- h) copy of the aircraft radio station licence, if applicable; - i) description of the intended operation (to include type of operation or purpose), flight rules, visual line-of-sight (VLOS) operation if applicable, date of intended flight(s), point of departure, destination, cruising speed(s), cruising level(s), route to be followed, duration/frequency of flight; - j) take-off and landing requirements; - k) RPA performance characteristics, including: - 1) operating speeds; - 2) typical and maximum climb rates; - 3) typical and maximum descent rates; - 4) typical and maximum turn rates; - 5) other relevant performance data (e.g. limitations regarding wind, icing, precipitation); and - 6) maximum aircraft endurance; - 1) communications, navigation and surveillance capabilities: - 1) aeronautical safety communications frequencies and equipment, including: - i) ATC communications, including any alternate means of communication; - ii) C2 link(s) including performance parameters and designated operational coverage area; - iii) communications between remote pilot and RPA observer, if applicable; - 2) navigation equipment; and - 3) surveillance equipment (e.g. SSR transponder, ADS-B out); - m) detect and avoid capabilities; - n) emergency procedures, including: - 1) communications failure with ATC; - 2) C2 Link(s) failure; and - 3) remote pilot/RPA observer communications failure, if applicable; - o) number and location of remote pilot stations as well as handover procedures between remote pilot stations, if applicable; - p) document attesting noise certification that is consistent with the provisions of CAR 21, if applicable; - q) confirmation of compliance with national security standards in a manner that is consistent with the provisions of National Civil Aviation Security Program, to include security measures relevant to the RPAS operation, as appropriate; - r) payload information/description; and - s) proof of adequate insurance/liability coverage. - 3.3 When certificates or other documents identified in 3.2 above are issued in a language other than English, an English translation shall be included. - 3.4 After authorization has been obtained from the appropriate State(s), air traffic services notification and coordination shall be completed in accordance with the requirements of the State(s).
+Note.
+A request for authorization does not satisfy the requirement to file a flight plan with the air traffic services units. - 3.5 Changes to the authorization shall be submitted for consideration to the appropriate State(s).
+If the changes are approved, all affected authorities shall be notified by the operator. - 3.6 In the event of a flight cancellation, the operator or remote pilot shall notify all appropriate authorities as soon as possible.